 This RAP builds on our Reflect RAP, in place from 2014 to 2016, and our Innovate RAP, in place from 2017 to 2019.

 Nous consultants – Indigenous and non-Indigenous – have vast experience working alongside Aboriginal and Torres Strait Islander communities.
-Through our Indigenous Consulting Offer, all Nous consultants can work on projects in partnership with Aboriginal and Torres Strait Islander peoples, communities and organisations ensuring we bring the best of our expertise to every project.

 We have a Memorandum of Understanding in place with Indigenous Professional Services.
 IPS is a majority Indigenous-owned organisation that provides quality consulting services to organisations and to governments.
 Nous and IPS partner on projects to drive strategy at the highest levels of government and businesses.